top of page

 Project Support Officer

-Ciara joined the team for a new pilot programme looking at improving enrichment in local high schools.
-She graduated from MMU last July with a degree in Sociology with Quantitative Methods.
+Ciara joined the team for a new pilot programme looking at improving enrichment in local high schools, but these days she can be found supporting & delivering many types of project in both education and community settings.
+She graduated from MMU with a degree in Sociology with Quantitative Methods.

 She also plays rugby, and has recently started to coach the girls rugby team.